turytsia/university-pv252-ShareFare/ShareFare/README.md

 ShareFare is a simple web app where users can list surplus groceries or homemade items they want to give away.
 Others can browse or search for listings, claim them, and track donation history.
-Focus on building trust and clarity between donors and recipients.
+The app is focused on building trust and clarity between donors and recipients.

 ## Project structures